andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 ```
 We can see that the Haxe switch is more powerful that it can match against and "extract" the arguments (or even fields or array items) of the given object.
 It also performs exhaustiveness and useless pattern check to ensure there is no missing or redundant cases.

-TypeScript [does not have pattern matching, yet](https://github.com/Microsoft/TypeScript/issues/165), but it [supports the ES6 destructuring declarations and assignments](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#destructuring-in-declarations-and-assignments), which can be used for some of the pattern-matching features:
+TypeScript [does not have pattern matching, yet](https://github.com/Microsoft/TypeScript/issues/165), but it [supports the ES6 destructuring declarations and assignments](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#destructuring-in-declarations-and-assignments), which can be used for some of the pattern-matching use cases:
 ```ts
 // TypeScript
 var point = [100, 0, 0];